-Welcome to Watches You Should Know, a biweekly column highlighting little-known watches with interesting backstories and unexpected influence.
-This week: the Fiyta Spacemaster.
+Welcome to Watches You Should Know, a column highlighting little-known watches with interesting backstories and unexpected influence.
+Today: the Fiyta Spacemaster.

-If you’ve never heard of the mechanical chronograph watch made specially for China’s space program and worn during the nation’s first spacewalk, that wouldn’t be surprising, but relative obscurity just makes something more fun to discover.
+If you’ve never heard of the mechanical chronograph watch made specially for China’s space program and worn during the nation’s first spacewalk, that wouldn’t be surprising.
+But relative obscurity just makes something like this more fun to discover.
 The Fiyta Spacemaster not only has a cool story behind it, but it’s crammed with specialized features and details designed for use in harsh celestial conditions.
-The “Fiyta Extravehicular Space Watch,” as it has also been called, is a watch to fully geek out on, and would probably pair well with freeze-dried astronaut ice cream.
+The “Fiyta Extravehicular Space Watch,” as it has also been called, is a watch to fully geek out on, and would pair perfectly with freeze-dried astronaut ice cream.

 In 2008, taikonaut and ex-fighter pilot Zhai Zhigang spent about 15 minutes outside the Shenzhou 7 spacecraft far above the earth, during which time he retrieved materials for testing and waved a Chinese flag for the cameras.
 He did all this with a Fiyta watch wrapped around the sleeve of his spacesuit.
 Despite making history during the country’s first successful spacewalk, only a very limited number of special watches were released to the public to commemorate the occasion.
 Zhai Zhigang had a massive 54mm-wide watch made of titanium on his arm, and 53 of this exact model were made — 3 of which were worn by the 3 taikonauts aboard the Shenzhou 7 themselves.
 In addition, 699 pieces were made at a relatively more wearable 44mm wide in stainless steel for the general pubic.